 Last April, I enjoyed a terrific holiday with one of my best friends in incredibly beautiful Oman.
 You can read my trip reports here:

-- Trip report: British Airways B787-9 First Class London to Muscat
+- Review: British Airways B787-9 First Class London to Muscat

 - Review: Shangri-La Al Husn